Checkered Flag (film)

-Checkered Flag is a 1990 made-for-television sports film by John Glen and Michael Levine.
+Checkered Flag is a 1990 made-for-television sports film directed by John Glen and Michael Levine.

 Plot

-Race car driver Mike Reardon and mechanic Tommy Trehearn are the best of friends whose friendship is damaged, however, when Reardon's girlfriend Chris ends up falling for Trehearn.
+Race car driver Mike Reardon and mechanic Tommy Trehearn are the best of friends whose friendship is damaged when Reardon's girlfriend Chris Baird ends up falling for Trehearn.
 Years later, Trehearn and Chris are married with children and move to Arizona when Trehearn is selected to be a mechanic for a new racing team, of which Reardon also happens to be a part.